pavo-etc/status-messenger/README.md

-# status-messenger
+# Status Messenger

 Status Messenger allow you to have message appear in your VS Code status bar sourced from a remote server periodically updates

 ## Features

 Connects to an arbitrary API that passes JSON object with messages, and displays them in the status bar of VS Code.
 The server is polled every 20 mins.

 ![In action](./assets/screenshot.png)